 Fuego Hike Overview

-After some time seeing the eruptions up close and feeling the earth shake beneath your feet, you’ll retrace your steps back to Acatenango base camp.
-In total, the Fuego hike takes 4 to 5 hours, making it a substantial add-on to the already tough Acatenango overnight hike.
+After some time seeing the eruptions up close and feeling the earth shake beneath your feet, you’ll retrace your steps back up to Acatenango base camp.

 Pacaya Volcano Day Hike

 Acatenango and Fuego are two of the toughest volcano hikes in Guatemala.
 But luckily, hiking Pacaya is a relatively easy half-day activity to one of the country’s most active volcanoes.

 The volcano is currently in a quiet phase with no ash or lava eruptions in the last 12 months.
 But, a visit to Pacaya is still a unique and worthwhile day trip suitable for even the most inexperienced hiker.

 A guide is mandatory for those wishing to visit Pacaya.
 And, the cheapest option is to take a tour from Antigua that includes transport and a guide.

 Typically, these tours cost 150 to 200 Quetzales per person plus a 100 Quetzales national park entrance fee as well.

 You can book through one of the many agencies in Antigua once you’re there.
 Or this 23 USD Pacaya Volcano tour including hotel pick-up, transport and a local guide is great value for money.
 And it allows you to confirm your trip itinerary in advance.

 From the drop-off spot, you’ll hike for around 90 minutes to the lava fields.

 Not so long ago a 2 km long lava river flowed through here.
 Now, you’ll just find scorched rock and steam outlets.